 Balducci levitation, which David Blaine specializes in, happens when the magician creates the illusion of being raised a few inches above the ground.

-This requires a lot of practice with shoes and necessary accessories and should be performed for only a short duration.
+This requires plenty of practice with shoes and necessary accessories and should be performed for only a short duration.

-The beauty of magic levitation is best revealed when it is performed impromptu whether it is with a dollar bill, a cup or self.
+The beauty of magic levitation is best revealed when it is performed impromptu whether it is using a dollar bill, a cup or yourself.